pcfgallery/website/_posts/2020-03-08-url-image-control.md

   - ivan_ficko
 demo_gif: /assets/videos/urlimagecontrol.gif
 ---
-A Control where you can show the image from the URL that is stored in a single line of text field.
+A control where you can show an image from the URL that is stored inside a single line of text field.